pieces-app/cli-agent/README.md

 After installing the CLI tool, you can access its functionalities through the terminal.
 The tool is initialized with the command `pieces` followed by various subcommands and options.

-### Some important terminologies

-- `x` -> The index
-- `current asset` -> The asset that you are currently using can be changed by the open command
-- `current conversation` -> The conversation that you currently using in the ask command

 ## Shell Completion

 The Pieces CLI supports auto-completion for bash, zsh, fish, and PowerShell.
 To enable completion for your shell, run: